-Steve is a creative thinker who looks beyond the obvious to find new and innovative solutions in corporate, commercial, construction, and real property litigation, cyber security and data protection, and regulatory requirements.
-He has significant experience prosecuting and defending businesses in complex, class-action, and multi-jurisdictional litigation, and in managing and developing teams in financial services matters involving state and federal Consumer Protection laws and regulations.
-Steve has tried several hundred cases as well as developed and implemented strategies for successful problem-solving and communications.
+Steve is a creative thinker who looks beyond the obvious to find new and innovative solutions in corporate, commercial, construction and real property litigation, as well as matters involving professional liability, cyber security, data protection and regulatory requirements.
+He has significant experience prosecuting and defending businesses and professionals in complex, class-action and multi-jurisdictional litigation.
+He has also managed and developed teams in financial services matters involving state and federal Consumer Protection laws and regulations.
+Steve has tried several hundred cases, as well as developed and implemented strategies for successful problem-solving and communication.
 He anticipates risks and works to mitigate them before they become an issue.

-- Defended GMAC in an action for breach of contract, breach of the federal and Pennsylvania dealer’s-day-in-court statutes, conversion and tortious interference with contract brought by a car dealership in which it sought more than $40 million in damages.
-Case resulted in a $4-million jury verdict for the dealership.
+- Defended auto maker in an action for breach of contract, breach of the federal and Pennsylvania dealer’s-day-in-court statutes, conversion and tortious interference with contract brought by a car dealership in which it sought more than $40 million in damages; case resulted in a $4 million jury verdict for the dealership.

-- Defended Nissan North America Inc. in an action for breach of contract, RICO and fraud in the inducement brought by a bankrupt sign company arising out of actions Nissan took during the course of the bidding, auction, contracting and construction-installation process of its nationwide brand re-imaging program.
-Following jury trial, obtained judgment as a matter of law of no liability, and a new trial on Nissan’s counterclaim for breach of contract.
+- Defended auto manufacturer and finance arm in an action for breach of contract, RICO and fraud in the inducement brought by a bankrupt sign company arising out of actions auto maker took during the course of the bidding, auction, contracting and construction-installation process of its nationwide brand re-imaging program; obtained judgment following jury trial as a matter of law of no liability and a new trial on auto maker’s counterclaim for breach of contract.

-- Defended Principal Life Insurance Co. in a class action suit brought by various groups of medical providers asserting antitrust, price-fixing, conspiracy and slow-pay claims arising from the processing and payment of physician reimbursement by health insurance companies.
-Settled the case on terms the client found favorable.
+- Defended life insurance company in a class action suit brought by various groups of medical providers asserting antitrust, price-fixing, conspiracy and slow-pay claims arising from the processing and payment of physician reimbursement by health insurance companies, and the case was eventually settled on terms the client found favorable.

-- Defended Textron Financial Corp. in a class action suit brought by r.v. dealers asserting breach of contract, breach of implied covenant of good faith and fair dealing, and unjust-enrichment claims arising from Textron’s charging of interest on floor-plan financing for the manufacture of recreational vehicles.
-Obtained judgment on the pleadings that the unambiguous language of the parties’ agreement permitted Textron to charge interest on funds not yet advanced to recreational vehicle manufacturers.
+- Defended floor plan financing corporation in a class action suit brought by RV dealers asserting breach of contract, breach of implied covenant of good faith and fair dealing, and unjust-enrichment claims arising from client’s charging of interest on floor-plan financing for the manufacture of recreational vehicles; obtained judgment on the pleadings that the unambiguous language of the parties’ agreement permitted the company to charge interest on funds not yet advanced to recreational vehicle manufacturers.

-- Obtained on behalf of emergency physician practice group Northside Emergency Associates a ruling in the State Court of Fulton County, Georgia, granting summary judgment as to all claims asserted by a former shareholder and employee against NEA and the individually-named physicians, including breach of contract, breach of fiduciary duties, fraudulent inducement, slander, conversion, tortious interference, intentional infliction of emotional distress, and violations of Georgia corporate law.
+- Obtained on behalf of emergency physician practice group client a ruling in the State Court of Fulton County, Georgia, granting summary judgment as to all claims asserted by a former shareholder and employee against client and the individually-named physicians, including breach of contract, breach of fiduciary duties, fraudulent inducement, slander, conversion, tortious interference, intentional infliction of emotional distress and violations of Georgia corporate law.

-- Defended The Hartford Insurance Company and its insured, Jorda Enterprises Inc, in an equitable subrogation action which sought more than $3 million in damages relating to a pipe burst at a luxury condominium building which coincided with Hurricane Katrina in 2005.
-The Court entered summary judgment in favor of Jorda.
+- Successfully defended insurance company client and its insured, a mechanical contractor, in an equitable subrogation action which sought more than $3 million in damages relating to a pipe burst at a luxury condominium building which coincided with Hurricane Katrina in 2005.

-- Defended Motiva Enterprises, LLC and Shell Oil Company in a lawsuit brought by a commercial property owner who sought damages for breach of a written lease arising from loss of rental income due to contamination of a former gas station site.
-After a non-jury trial the court found that the Plaintiff failed to prove its case and ruled that Motiva and Shell could not be held liable.
+- Successfully defended an international energy company and an international oil company in a lawsuit brought by a commercial property owner who sought damages for breach of a written lease arising from loss of rental income due to contamination of a former gas station site.

-- Obtained on behalf of Flagstar Bank, FSB a $2.15-million judgment for mortgage fraud against a mortgage broker, its principal, a real estate appraiser, and others on residential mortgage loans that Flagstar Bank underwrote, approved and funded.
+- Obtained on behalf of FSB client a $2.15 million judgment for mortgage fraud against a mortgage broker, its principal, a real estate appraiser and others on residential mortgage loans that a Michigan-based bank underwrote, approved and funded.